AI-generated

 Provisions

-• Article 59, Revised Penal Code — Provides the penalty for impossible crimes (arresto mayor or a fine from 200 to 500 pesos).
-Applied by the Court to impose the sentence of six months of arresto mayor.
+• Article 59, Revised Penal Code — Provides the penalty for impossible crimes: arresto mayor or a fine, at the discretion of the court.
+The Court sentenced the petitioner to six (6) months of arresto mayor pursuant to this article.

 Notable Concurring Opinions